-Component Description (1) esc key Displays system information when pressed in combination with the fn key.
-(2) fn key Displays system information when pressed in combination with the esc key, and enables or disables Beats Audio when pressed in combination with the fn key.
+Component Description (1) esc key Displays system information when pressed in combination with the fn key (select models only).
+(2) fn key Executes frequently used system functions when pressed in combination with the b key or the esc key (select models only).
 (3) Windows key Returns you to the Start screen from an open app or the Windows desktop.
-NOTE: Pressing the Windows key again returns you to the previous screen.
-(4) b key Enables or disables Beats Audio when pressed in combination with the fn key.
-(5) Action keys Execute frequently used system functions.
-NOTE: Action keys do not display or function from the on-screen tablet keyboard.
+NOTE: Pressing the Windows key again will return you to the previous screen.
+(4) Action keys Execute frequently used system functions.
+NOTE: Action keys do not display or function on the on-screen keyboard of the tablet.